 - Payroll administration: To make sure employees get paid and to file all the required payroll reports on time.

-- Bookkeeping: To review and analyze the financial statements prepared by you, train your staff to use QuickBooks, or else prepare the financial statements for your business on a monthly or quarterly basis.
+- Accounting: To review and analyze the financial statements prepared by you, train your staff to use QuickBooks, or else prepare the financial statements for your business on a monthly or quarterly basis.

 - Business startup: To recommend the form of business organization for your business and the steps needed to form an organization in your state.